 - build on this evidence to imagine what tools might support the clean heat transition in the private rental sector.

-Phase one of this project will involve a blend of desk-based research, qualitative interviews and conversations with stakeholders working with landlords in the decarbonisation space.
-We will also develop a range of representative landlord personas.
+This project involved a blend of desk-based research, qualitative interviews and conversations with stakeholders working with landlords in the decarbonisation space.
+We also developed a range of representative landlord personas.